cornerstonejs/cornerstone3D/common/reviews/api/core.api.md

     defaultOptions: ViewportInputOptions;
 };

-// Warning: (ae-missing-release-tag) "registerImageLoader" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export function registerImageLoader(scheme: string, imageLoader: ImageLoaderFn): void;

-// Warning: (ae-missing-release-tag) "registerUnknownImageLoader" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function registerUnknownImageLoader(imageLoader: ImageLoaderFn): ImageLoaderFn;

-// Warning: (ae-missing-release-tag) "registerUnknownVolumeLoader" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function registerUnknownVolumeLoader(volumeLoader: Types.VolumeLoaderFn): Types.VolumeLoaderFn | undefined;

-// Warning: (ae-missing-release-tag) "registerVolumeLoader" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function registerVolumeLoader(scheme: string, volumeLoader: Types.VolumeLoaderFn): void;

-// Warning: (ae-missing-release-tag) "RenderingEngine" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export class RenderingEngine implements IRenderingEngine {
     constructor(uid?: string);